Key Points:

 My first plate was comprised of scrambled eggs, bacon, breakfast potatoes, and sausages.

 My second plate consisted of pancakes, French toast, a pastry, and a cinnamon roll.
-I’d describe everything as good, although nothing except for the cinnamon roll, which I grabbed 2 more of, could be described as exceptional.
+I’d describe everything as good, except for the cinnamon roll, which I grabbed two more of; nothing else could be described as exceptional.

 Excalibur was very similar to my experience at Luxor’s buffet the previous morning – I left neither disappointed nor amazed.
 The menu was basic and unsurprising, but the quality was acceptable.
 I left satisfied.

-I also enjoy trying to get bang for my buck on the other end of the price spectrum at places like Main Street Station downtown, or at South Point, a cheap buffet that still serves prime rib nightly during dinner.
+I also enjoy trying to get bang for my buck at the other end of the price spectrum, at places like Main Street Station downtown or at South Point, a cheap buffet that still serves prime rib nightly during dinner.

 For me, mid-tier buffets like the one at Excalibur are stuck in a purgatory of sorts in which they can’t be considered cheap but also don’t get me excited with unique items or enhanced quality.

-Ultimately, If you’re in the area and are looking for variety and a lot of food for your money, then The Buffet at Excalibur could represent a great deal, it just isn’t my top pick.
-Hopefully, the pictures above were able to help you determine if it could be a good fit for you and your group!
+Look, if you’re in the area and are looking for variety and a lot of food for your money, then Excalibur’s buffet could be a great deal, but it isn’t my top pick.

-Related: A full breakdown of buffets open in Las Vegas and the cheapest buffets on the Strip and downtown.
+Related: Cheapest buffets on the Strip and downtown.

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.